 Traveling for Addiction Treatment

 Do you live outside New Jersey?
 You can still seek treatment at New Jersey drug rehabs or alcohol treatment centers in NJ.
-But why would you travel all the way from your home to New Jersey for treatment?
+But why would you travel all the way from your home to New Jersey for treatment instead of looking for state-funded rehab in Delaware or considering Michigan state-funded rehab?
 Below is a look at some of the top reasons:

 - New Jersey is a beautiful state with a great atmosphere, exactly what you need during detox and the treatment stages